peerigon/extract-loader/README.md

 ### [Extracting the index.html](https://github.com/peerigon/extract-loader/tree/master/examples/index-html)

-You can even add your `index.html` as `entry` and just reference your stylesheets from there.
-You just need to tell the html-loader to also pick up `link:href`:
+You can even add your `index.html` as `entry` and reference your stylesheets from there.
+In that case, tell the html-loader to also pick up `link:href`:

 ```js
 module.exports = ({ mode }) => {